 To view the digital program, click here.

 To view the dining options available on the night of the performance, click here.

 Sung in dialects of the Gunditjmara people of southwestern Victoria.
 Eumeralla, a war requiem for peace is presented in Perth with support from the Bendat Family Foundation.
 The Gunditjmara translation was the work of senior Gunditjmara language custodian Vicki Couzens and linguist Travers Eira.

-WASO’s Indigenous Creative Collaborations are supported by Bendat Family Foundation.
+WASO’s First Nations Creative Collaborations are supported by Bendat Family Foundation.

 Tickets on sale now

 If you purchased tickets for the postponed performance in 2021, please hold on to your tickets.
 They are valid for the new date.